MonkeyRetard/PySallad/README.md

-Welcome to Sallad Encryption.
-This Tool Encrypts Symbols, letter, and Numbers with ease and is very fast.
+Welcome to Sallad.
+This is a Tool that Encrypts Symbols, letter, and Numbers and generates IDs, and Seeds with ease.